afonsobspinto/Master-Informatics-and-Computer-Engineering/Readme.md

 ## Checkpoint 2

 4. Change grammar to work only with LL(1).
-5. Include error treatment and recovery mechanisms -> Deep Error Recovery (aborted by teacher suggestion due to time management problems).
+5. Include error treatment and recovery mechanisms -> Deep Error Recovery. (aborted by teacher suggestion due to time management problems)
 6. Improve AST.
 7. Create a symbol table using the Visitor Pattern.
 8. Add fully Semantic Analysis.